matheusbaptistella/intro-rev-and-pwn/part1-buffer-overflow/README.md

 $ gcc ./example2.c -o ./example2 -fno-stack-protector
 ```

-Now try sneding A LOT of bytes as input:
+Now try sending A LOT of bytes as input:

 ```
 I'll tell mine if you tell me yours!